 April 02nd, 2008

-During anti-APEC protests at UBC in 1997, visit this a young law professor named Joel Bakan looked out his office window, grabbed his library card—to identify himself as a professor—and took his copy of the Constitution of Canada with him to monitor the Sgt.
+During anti-APEC protests at UBC in 1997, a young law professor named Joel Bakan looked out his office window, grabbed his library card—to identify himself as a professor—and took his copy of the Constitution of Canada with him to monitor the Sgt.
 Pepper Spray demonstrations.

 It proved to be a memorable day.
 The RCMP defined where protestors could respond.
 It was automatically impossible for leaders of China and Indonesia to witness the protestors, and vice versa.
 The mounting frustration of demonstrators as they tried to scale a fence made a strong impression on Bakan.
 Canadians protesting the presence of dictators in their own country were portrayed on the evening news as anti-social elements.

 Having just begun to develop a film project with Tom Shandel and Mark Achbar, maker of Manufacturing Consent with Noam Chomsky, Bakan and Achbar roamed the campus with Achbar shooting proceedings with his video camera.
 That day became a turning point in their efforts to make The Corporation, the controversial documentary that has won the top documentary award at Robert Redford’s Sundance Film Festival.

 “Most students in mid-1990s North America were building investment portfolios, not social movements,” writes Bakan in The Corporation: The Pathological Pursuit of Profit and Power (Penguin $37.00).
 “Yet here they were, thousands of them, braving pepper spray and police batons to fight for ideals.
 Even more unusual, the students were protesting against corporations—against their destruction of the environment, exploitation of workers, and abuses of human rights.”